YuriyGuts/ansible-role-lightgbm/README.md

 Requirements
 ------------

-This role assumes that the user on the target system can install Python packages without `sudo`.
+Note:

-If this is not the case, add `become: yes` to the role parameters in your playbook.
+* If the target environment requires running `pip` with elevated privileges, make sure to set `lightgbm_python_package_manager_become: yes` in your playbook.

-**Note**: Due to possible issues with `libgomp.so` dependencies when using Anaconda, the role adds `anaconda` to the list of channels and upgrades the `libgcc` package to the latest version.
+* Due to possible issues with `libgomp.so` dependencies when using Anaconda, the role adds `anaconda` to the list of channels and upgrades the `libgcc` package to the latest version.

 Role Variables
 --------------